Bob McLeod (politician): Political career

-McLeod ran for a seat to the Legislative Assembly of the Northwest Territories and was elected in the 2007 Northwest Territories general election.
+McLeod ran for a seat in the Legislative Assembly of the Northwest Territories and was elected in the 2007 Northwest Territories general election.
 He defeated two other candidates winning over 60% of the popular vote in Yellowknife South.
 After the election McLeod was appointed to the cabinet with the portfolios of Human Resources, Industry, Tourism and Investment, Public Utilities Board and Energy Initiatives.

 McLeod ran for re-election in the 2011 Northwest Territories general election and he was returned by acclamation to his second term.
 When the Territorial Leadership Committee met following the election McLeod stood for Premier and won defeating two other candidates to become the 12th Premier of the Northwest Territories.
 He was re-elected as both premier and MLA in the 2015 Northwest Territories general election becoming the first premier of the Northwest Territories to serve two full terms since 1902.
-He became the longest serving Premier after Brad Wall stepped down on February 2, 2018.
+He became the longest-serving Premier after Brad Wall stepped down on February 2, 2018.

 On September 6, 2019, McLeod announced that he would not seek re-election.

 His brother, Michael, was also a member of the Legislature from 1999 to 2011.
-He is the current Member of Canadian Parliament representing the Northwest Territories, first elected in 2015, representing the Liberal Party of Canada.
+He is the current Member of the Canadian Parliament representing the Northwest Territories, first elected in 2015, representing the Liberal Party of Canada.